jaymo1011/Franug-Weapon_Paints/README.md

 # About this fork
-This is a fork of the fraung's weaponpaints plugin for sourcemod.
+This is a fork of the fraung's weaponpaints plugin for sourcemod.<br>
-I aim to make this fork better or on par with fraung's private weapon paints plugin and 100% free!
+I aim to make this fork better or on par with fraung's private weapon paints plugin and 100% free!<br>
-Sadly though, this fork will NOT have Multilanguage support.
+Sadly though, this fork will NOT have Multilanguage support.<br>
 Sorry I don't speak or have the time to translate all the phrases in to any other languages.

 # How to install